VishalSJ97/Servlet/README.md

 In this repository I will be using basic which will be required through out the servlet Starting with
 1. PrintWriter

--When we use System.out.println this statement is used to print on the console not on the page so to use it on jsp or html page we use printwriter class
+When we use System.out.println this statement is used to print on the console not on the page so to use it on jsp or html page we use printwriter class
--Java PrintWriter class is the implementation of Writer class.
+Java PrintWriter class is the implementation of Writer class.
 It is used to print the formatted representation of objects to the text-output stream.

 DECLARATION
 public class PrintWriter extends Writer